-The syrup did an okay job of adding pineapple flavour, but still not as much as I hoped for.
+The syrup did an okay job of adding pineapple flavor, but still not as much as I hoped for.
 If you can find frozen pineapple concentrate, I would give that a try in place of the pineapple juice in this recipe.
-My gut says that will be the best bet in adding the most flavour!
+My gut says that will be the best bet in adding the most flavor!

 Pineapple Swiss Meringue Buttercream

-The pineapple frosting posed another surprising flavour challenge.
-You guys know I love to use freeze-dried fruit to flavour my cakes and buttercreams, and it usually packs quite a punch.
+The pineapple frosting posed another surprising flavor challenge.
+You guys know I love to use freeze-dried fruit to flavor my cakes and buttercreams, and it usually packs quite a punch.
 Once again the pineapple let me down.

 I used an entire bag of freeze-dried pineapple chunks (40g, 1.5oz) that I powdered in my coffee grinder.
 It worked out to about 7 Tbsp of pineapple powder.
 I added the entire thing into the buttercream.
-Most berry flavoured buttercreams would have been intense with flavour, but again you couldn’t really taste it.
+Most berry flavored buttercreams would have been intense with flavor, but again you couldn’t really taste it.
 You could taste something, but not exactly the pineapple.
 So bizarre!